BrentleytheDev/my-first-minecraft-mod/README.md

-# Hello my name is brentley im 13 and i love to code
+# Hello, my name is Brentley.

+I am a 13-year old programmer who loves coding and building projects.

-this is my first minecraft mod it a bit buggy.
+This is my first Minecraft mod currently in development.